 "Taipan: A Historical Adventure for the Apple Computer", Art Canfil, Jim McClenahan, & Karl Albrecht, 1986

 For many years, Art Canfil lived in Half Moon Bay, California, and had a daughter named Adrianne.
-He later remarried to Rose Laguitnay and retired in the Philippines.
+He later remarried, with Rose Laguitnay, and retired to the Philippines.
 Sadly, Art passed away on September 4, 2017.
 You may still be able to find his old Facebook page here.